missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 ### Event Profiling

 As it was the case for `strace` for debugging, you might want to ignore the specifics of the code that you are running and treat it like a black box when profiling.
-The [`perf`](http://man7.org/linux/man-pages/man1/perf.1.html) command abstracts away CPU differences and does not report time or memory but instead it reports system events related to your programs.
+The [`perf`](http://man7.org/linux/man-pages/man1/perf.1.html) command abstracts CPU differences away and does not report time or memory, but instead it reports system events related to your programs.
 For example, `perf` can easily report poor cache locality, high amounts of page faults or livelocks.

 TODO `perf` command